FREQUENTLY ASKED QUESTIONS

 WACS adheres to the Waukee Community School District schedule.
 If Waukee has canceled classes or has an early out due to inclement weather, then all services will be closed.

-If the school district implements a late start on Wednesday or Thursday, the food pantry will open at 11 a.m.
+If the school district implements a late start on Wednesday or Thursday, the food pantry will open at 12 p.m.

 What Other Programs are Available at Waukee Area Christian Services?